Inter-city rail: Distance of inter-city rail

 In journeys of 500–1000 km, the role of inter-city rail is often replaced by faster air travel.
-Development of high-speed rail in some countries increases the share of railway for such longer-distance journeys.
+The development of high-speed rail in some countries increases the share of railway for such longer-distance journeys.
 The Paris-Marseille TGV (750 km in 3 hours) and Tokyo-Aomori Shinkansen (675 km in 2 hours 59 minutes) are examples of this type of journey.
-In conventional non high-speed rail, overnight trains are common for this distance.
+In conventional non-high-speed rail, overnight trains are common for this distance.